What’s The Difference Between Bit Rate And Baud Rate?

 Serial-data speed is usually stated in terms of bit rate.
 However, another oft-quoted measure of speed is baud rate.
 Though the two aren’t the same, similarities exist under some circumstances.
 This tutorial will make the difference clear.

 Most data communications over networks occurs via serial-data transmission.
-Data bits transmit one at a time over some communications channel, such as a cable or a wireless path.
+Data bits transmit one at a time over some communications channel, such as an RS-232 cable or a wireless path.
 Figure 1 typifies the digital-bit pattern from a computer or some other digital circuit.
 This data signal is often called the baseband signal.
 The data switches between two voltage levels, such as +3 V for a binary 1 and +0.2 V for a binary 0.
 Other binary levels are also used.
-In the non-return-to-zero (NRZ) format (Fig. 1, again), the signal never goes to zero as like that of return-to-zero (RZ) formatted signals.
+In the non-return-to-zero (NRZ) format (Fig. 1), the signal never goes to zero as like that of return-to-zero (RZ) formatted signals.

 Bit Rate